fkr4eng/stafo/data/prompt01_template.md

         - <condition2>
         - // same as for the premise: The condition can consist of (nested) 'OR' and 'AND'-blocks.

+- There is an example:
+    - verbal summary: <arg1>.
+    - related to: <arg2>.

+- There is an explanation:
+    - // This statement type should be used for information that is not new but serves to illustrate other information.
+    - verbal summary: <arg1>.
+    - related to: <arg2>.

 ### References to Complex Formalized Statements